gmso-impact/gmso-website/README.md

 `package.json` contains the core yarn commands.
 It defines **scripts**:
  - `yarn serve` Build the code locally and then starts a development server
+ - `yarn serveprod` Build the code locally like it is in production and then starts a development server.
+This version minimizes and compacts code, but it also prevents using the vue dev tools.
  - `yarn build` Complies the code from typescript to javascript and puts it in the `public` folder
  - `yarn lint` Beautifies the code, this should be run before pushing changes to github
  - `yarn fetch` Downloads data and images from airtable